Diane Bish: Career

 Bish herself is also an author.
 In 1977, she published Church Music Explosion, which provided information and inspiration for church musicians, especially church organists.
 The book was updated with a new edition in 1982.
 The book provided guidance for the organist in selecting music, playing for worship services, working with others, and establishing a concert series.
-In addition, there was advice on how to demonstrate the organ to children, to build an audience for the future, along with suggested repertoire listings that could be utilized with both choirs and organs.
+In addition, there was advice on how to demonstrate the organ to children, to build an audience for the future, along with suggested repertoire listings that could be used with both choirs and organs.

 In 2013, Bish authored a book of faith entitled Warnings!
 End Time Scenarios, which was dedicated to the victims of the terrorist attacks of September 11, 2001.
 This 110-page book featured scenarios of people who unexpectedly faced life-changing challenges and disasters; each chapter began with Bible verses that were appropriate to the situations described.
 In the introduction to the book, Bish noted that she had been reading various print and online sources that led her to think about how contemporary events mirrored end-time events predicted in the Bible.
 Accordingly, the purpose of the book was to issue a reminder that people should "hear the life-changing good news of the gospel" before it was too late.

 Faith has been an important element for Bish throughout her career.
 She noted that she always tries to include music that provides spiritual inspiration in each of her concerts.
 In addition, despite her renowned talent, Bish always attributes her success to God.
 Her sister, Judy (Bish) Priest, was quoted as saying: "“Diane is very, very gifted,” she said, “but she always gives God the glory.
 She knows where her gifts come from.”